 Disclaimer: Me no own Community.
 Me stupid.

-Annie marches out of her bedroom clutching a purple notebook and pen; a spring in her step as she wanders over to Troy and Abed watching re-runs of Saved by the Bell.
-Perching on the arm of Abed's recliner, she steals some popcorn from the bowl settled on the foot-rest but soon scrunches her face in disgust, her tongue wriggling sourly.
+Annie marches out of her bedroom clutching a purple notebook and pen, a spring in her step as she wanders over to Troy and Abed watching re-runs of Saved by the Bell.
+Just like any other day when they're absorbed in one of their usual TV marathons, they barely pay her much attention as she perches on the arm of Abed's recliner, the leather of the seat squeaking as she moves.
+She's quite happy to sit there for a moment though, and steals some popcorn from the bowl settled on the foot-rest between them.

 "That's not sweet."

-Annie dusts her hands of salt grains, "Uh, yeah, I got that, Abed.
+Scrunching her face in distaste, Annie dusts her hands of salt grains.
+"Uh, yeah.
+I got that, Abed.
 Thanks."

-"You do have exceptional organizational skills and you're incredibly anal about writing lists and making plans."
+"You do have exceptional organizational skills and you're incredibly anal about making plans."

-"But," Abed continues, finger ceiling-bound, "You're lacking experience."
+"But," Abed continues, finger ceiling-bound for a second.
+"You're lacking experience."

 "Abed, you've never even left the state."